mmillar-bolis/The-36-Lessons-of-Vivec/documents/index-study.md

 21. &emsp;&emsp;'Look, little Vehk, and find the face behind the splendor of my bladed carriage, for in it is delivered the unmixed conflict path, perfect in every way.
 What is its number?'

-22. It is said the number is the number of birds that can nest in an ancient tibrol tree, less three grams of honest work,
+22. It is said the number is the number of birds that can nest in an ancient Tibrol tree, less three grams of honest work,
 23. but Vivec in his later years found a better one and so gave this secret to his people.

 24. &emsp;&emsp;'For I have crushed a world\